 The Highway Safety Education Program (Education Branch) was created in 1994 as the educational arm of the Cabinet's Safety Corridor Program.
-The Safety Corridor Program is a cooperative of the 4 Es of highway safety - engineering, education, enforcement, and emergency response.
+The Education Branch is now one of the two branches under the Division of Highway Safety Programs.
 Funding for these programs has come primarily from FHWA.
 The Education Branch focuses heavily on schools and communities to target the newest and youngest drivers to get them started in the right direction.
 There are many programs, including simulators that focus attention on different problem areas regarding highway safety.
 Below is a listing of these.

 - a.
-Vince and Larry (the crash dummies)
+Monitoring FHWA grantees executing non-law enforcement grants

 - b.
-Buckle-up Bear
+Active in local highway safety committees

 - c.
-Guest Speakers
+Ghost Out

 - d.
-Ghost Out
+Mock Crash

 - e.
-Mock Crash
+Judgement Day

 - f.
-Judgement Day
+Fatal Vision Goggles

 - g.
-Fatal Vision Goggles
+D2 Distracted Driving Simulator

 - h.
-D2 Distracted Driving Simulator
+3D Drunk and Drugged Driving Simulator

 - i.
-3D Drunk and Drugged Driving Simulator

-- j.
 Motorcycle Safety events

-- k.
+- i.
 Mature driving presentations